Beef Wellington with Sumptuous Wines

 Preparing the Beef

 The first step in making Beef Wellington is preparing the beef fillet.
-It’s crucial to sear the fillet on all sides in a hot pan to create a crust.
-This ensures the meat retains its juices during baking.
-Once seared, the beef is brushed with Dijon mustard.
-This step adds an additional layer of flavor and helps bind the other ingredients to the beef.
+Get your pan screaming hot – I mean really hot.
+You want to sear that fillet on all sides to create a proper crust.
+This isn’t just for show; it locks in the juices during baking.
+Once seared, brush the beef with Dijon mustard while it’s still warm.
+The heat helps the mustard penetrate slightly, adding flavor and giving the prosciutto something to grip onto.

 Creating the Mushroom Duxelles